lsst/dp0-2_lsst_io/index.rst

 The goals of DP0 are to serve as an early integration test of the Legacy Survey of Space and Time (LSST) Science Pipelines and the Rubin Science Platform (RSP), and to enable a limited number of astronomers and students to begin early preparations for science with the LSST.

 ..
 Important::
-    To become a delegate and access the DP0 data, see the :ref:`Delegate-Homepage-Getting-Started-Checklist`.
+    To become a delegate and access DP0, see the :ref:`Delegate-Homepage-Getting-Started-Checklist`.

 Term definitions are provided on the `Rubin Observatory Glossary & Acronyms webpage <https://www.lsst.org/scientists/glossary-acronyms>`__.